keon519/mine_geothermal_sandbox/README.md

 With `Q_load_W=None` the coupled run instead holds `T_in_C` fixed and TESPy reports the heat-exchanger duty that implies.

-## What the model is (and isn't)
+## What the model is

-* Along the drift the water is treated as well mixed across the section (plug flow), with upstream-weighted implicit advection — stable at any flow.
+* Along the drift the water is treated as well mixed across the section, no variable temperature within section,with upstream-weighted implicit advection — stable at any flow.
 * Around the drift the rock is a set of geometric-growth annular shells; heat conducts radially with the rock's `k`, `ρ`, `cp`.
 The outermost shell is held at `T_rock_C`.
-There is no along-drift conduction bottleneck to worry about — the rock is the bottleneck, which is why the baseline "heat removed" barely moves with flow but scales with drift length, ΔT and rock conductivity.
-* Not included: groundwater actually flowing through the rock (regional MODFLOW flow field), a free surface / open basin, heat loss at the ground surface, multiple drifts interacting, seasonal rock temperature.
-All of these are natural next steps — the grid is built in `MineshaftModel._build_geometry` and `_build_connectivity`, so adding a second row of drifts or swapping the rock shells for a real 2-D cross-section is local surgery.
-* Units inside MODFLOW are m, d, kg, J, °C (thermal conductivities are multiplied by 86 400 in `mineshaft.py`).

 ## Files